MoveFM-R: Advancing Mobility Foundation Models via Language-driven Semantic Reasoning

-We implement iterative trajectory reasoning using Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath}.
-Compared with PPO~\citep{schulman2017proximal}, GRPO eliminates the need for a separately trained value function by using group-relative rewards to compute advantages, significantly reducing memory and computational overhead, which better suits LLM tasks.The model is trained to follow the reasoning template detailed in Table~\ref{tab:promptl}.
+To effectively train the model to execute the iterative reasoning loop defined above, we use Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath} to implement trajectory reasoning.
+Unlike traditional algorithms like PPO~\cite{schulman2017proximal} that require a separately trained value function, GRPO computes advantages using group-relative rewards.
+This significantly reduces memory and computational overhead, making it particularly suitable for training LLMs.
+The model is trained to perform iterative optimization editing following the structured reasoning template detailed in table~\ref{tab:temp_promptl}.

-The design of the reward function is guided by a crucial objective: \textbf{distributional consistency}.
-Unlike common reasoning tasks that target an exact-match (EM) solution, our goal is to generate trajectories that align with the correct statistical distribution.
-Consequently, we formulate a reward function based on matching key spatiotemporal statistical properties (e.g., travel probability at different time periods, and probability distribution of visited places) rather than the ground-truth trajectory.
-Let $\phi(\tau)$ denote the statistical feature of trajectory $\tau$.
-The reward is:
+The design of the reward function is guided by the objective of \textbf{distributional consistency}.
+Unlike common reasoning tasks that target an Exact-Match (EM) solution, mobility generation is stochastic.
+Our goal is to generate trajectories that align with the correct statistical distribution.
+Consequently, we formulate a reward function based on matching key spatiotemporal properties (e.g., visit probabilities by time period and location) rather than coordinate-level matching.
+Let $\phi(\tau)$ denote the statistical feature vector of trajectory $\tau$.
+The distribution reward is:

 where $\tau^{*}$ is the ground truth trajectory.
-Each matched feature contributes $+1$ for the reward.
+Each matched feature contributes $+1$.
 Additionally, to avoid unrealistic length deviations, we penalize discrepancies between generated and ground-truth lengths: